gingerhome/gingee/docs/ai-context/ai-context.md

 ## 5. The Module Ecosystem

-GingerJS provides a rich standard library of "app modules" to handle common tasks securely and efficiently.
+Gingee provides a rich standard library of "app modules" to handle common tasks securely and efficiently.
 These are required by name (e.g., `require('db')`) from any server script.

 -   **`auth`**: Provides authentication-related functions, including JWT creation and verification
--   **`cache`**: Provides a secure interface for caching data within the GingerJS application context.
+-   **`cache`**: Provides a secure interface for caching data within the Gingee application context.
 -   **`chart`**: Provides functionality to create and manipulate server-side charts
 -   **`crypto`**: Provides an essential cryptographic toolkit.
 -   **`dashboard`**: Provides functionality to create and manage a dashboard layout with multiple charts.